TheNightAngel17/strapi-v4-docker/README.md

 ## Why even go down this road?
 Well, i've been trying to get my homelab up and running specifically with kubernetes, and I wanted to be able to self-host a headless cms.
 With this docker project, I am able to create [this helm chart](https://github.com/mlx-dev/strapi-v4-helm) and deploy a highly available Strapi service on kubernetes!

+However, you don't need to just use this for kubernetes!
+I have also supplied an example docker-compose.yml file to use with a generic docker deployment.

 ## How I go to this state
 I basically followed [these steps](https://blog.dehlin.dev/docker-with-strapi-v4) to get the main generic Strapi up and running with docker.